Out and About

 Eating Establishments

-- Traditional Thursday evening BBQs around the fire pit with Farmer James & family!
+- Traditional Thursday evening BBQs around the fire pit with Farmer James & Tracy

-- The Mote at Port Isaac – child friendly, nice atmosphere and good food
+- The Mote, Port Isaac – child friendly, nice atmosphere and good food

-- Port William, Trebarwith Strand – amazing steaks and mixed grill with stunning sea views
+- Port William, Trebarwith Strand – dog friendly

 - Stepping Stones, Wadebridge – advance booking essential

-- Trevathen, St Kew and Seaview farm shops – all close by with great cafes (Trevathen don’t accept dogs inside)
+- Tiny Thai, Wadebridge – eat in or take-away* Trevathen, St Kew and Seaview farm shops – all close by with really great cafes (Trevathen and Seaview don’t accept dogs inside)

 Feeling Adventurous